-As the Programme is a continuous type, the Commercial Paper may be issued, subscribed and admitted to trading on MARF on any day during its term.
+The Commercial Paper may be issued, subscribed and admitted to trading on MARF on any day during its term.
 Notwithstanding the previous, the Issuer reserves the right not to issue Commercial Paper when it deems such action appropriate, pursuant to the cash needs of the Issuer or because it has found more advantageous conditions of funding.